derekddecker/crystal-ruby-marshal/README.md

 ```

 #### Bignum
-Bignum is not currently in the Crystal-lang stdlib, so the data is simply stored in a byte slice as not cast to a native data type.
+Bignum is not currently in the crystal stdlib, so the data is simply stored in a byte slice and is not cast to a native data type.

 ```ruby
 File.open( 'marshalled-bignum.out', 'w') { |f| f.write(Marshal.dump(123456789 ** 4)) }